 Transportation Management (including inbound and outbound product)

-- Responsible for collecting all relevant data and information on products coming in and products being shipped from the facility to customers.
+- Responsible for collecting all relevant data and information on products being shipped from the facility to customers.

 - Ensures all deliveries are made in a safe, efficient, and timely manner.